jkelleman/pyladies-serpapi/README.md

    ```

 3. **Install Dependencies:**
+   This project communicates with SerpApi through the official integration client.
    ```bash
    pip install -r requirements.txt
    ```
-   *Note: If you are running on macOS with default LibreSSL bindings, `urllib3<2` is pre-configured to avoid initialization warnings.*
+   *(Note: Check out the official [SerpApi Python SDK Repository](https://github.com) for more details on setup).*

 4. **Environment Variables:**
-   Create a `.env` file in the root directory and add your SerpApi credential token:
+   Create a `.env` file in the root directory and add your SerpApi token:
    ```env
    SERPAPI_KEY="your_secret_serpapi_api_key_here"
    ```

 ---

-## 💻 Usage
+## 🎯 Usage

-Run the orchestrator script using the command-line interface.
-You must provide arguments using the correct hyphenation flags (`--`).
+Run the orchestrator script using the command-line interface with the proper hyphenation flags (`--`).

 ### Basic Analysis
-Analyze events hosted within the last 6 months:
+Analyze events hosted within the last few months:
 ```bash
 python main.py --history-months 6
 ```